-I'm a Harrison Early Career Assistant Professor at the Statistics Department at Warwick.
+I'm an associate professor at the statistics department at Warwick.
 My research interests include Monte Carlo methods, statistical inference from stochastic processes and in settings with intractable likelihood, Bayesian nonparametric statistics, coalescent processes, and mathematical population genetics.

 - J Koskela, P A Jenkins, A M Johansen, and D Spanò.
 Asymptotic genealogies of interacting particle systems with an application to sequential Monte Carlo.
-To appear in Annals of Statistics [arXiv] [WRAP]
+Annals of Statistics 48(1):560-583, 2020 [AoS] [arXiv] [WRAP]

 - J Koskela.
 Multi-locus data distinguishes between population growth and multiple merger coalescents.
 Statistical Applications in Genetics and Molecular Biology 17(3):20170011, 2018 [SAGMB] [arXiv] [WRAP] [GitHub]